sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

 longer be reported as a success (tests that intentionally drive a handshake abort suppress this assertion).
 Furthermore, the brainpool256r1 handshake test is now guarded by a build-configuration check, and RSA support is required for building the tests.
+In the course of this hardening the handshake test with an application-specific curve (numsp256d1) was found to be non-functional and is disabled in 3.12.0, since the TLS 1.2 server implementation currently cannot negotiate application-specific group codes (GH #5550).
 No substantial change to the test logic otherwise.

 The following TLS handshake tests are executed: